Descriptors

 field of aFileDescriptorProto

 is always present, even if there was no such option on the field in source.
-This is intended to assist code generation plugins, so they know the correct JSON name for the field even when it was not explicitly set.
+This is intended to assist code generation plugins, so they know the correct JSON name for the field even when it wasn't explicitly set.
 The downside, however, is that it's not always possible to determine whether a field indicated a custom JSON name explicitly (at least not without access to the original source). -

 The